 3. Test Scores Prerequisites

 Placement testing helps determine whether or not you are adequately prepared to take certain college level courses.
-The placement tests which are accepted at SLCC are ACT, SAT, and Accuplacer.
-SLCC must have official ACT, SAT, or Accuplacer scores on file by the registration deadline to be eligible for placement into certain courses.
+The placement tests which are accepted at SLCC are ACT, SAT, and the SLCC Placement Test scores.
+SLCC must have official ACT, SAT, or SLCC Placement Test scores on file, by the registration deadline, for you to be eligible for to register in courses that require test score prerequisites.
 LOEP scores do not count as qualifying scores.
 Talk with your high school CE coordinator to find out if SLCC has a copy of your test scores on file.
 For more information on placement tests visit the Placement Testing page.
 For a complete list of courses and their test score prerequisites, visit the Concurrent Enrollment Course Offerings page.